 Preparation of capturing template

-Procedure for capturing template DNA (adapter-ligated genomic DNA fragments) followed the protocol of a Truseq DNA sample prep kit (Illumina) and solutions in the kit was used for reaction.
+The procedure for capturing the template DNA (adapter-ligated genomic DNA fragments) followed the protocol of a TruSeq DNA sample prep kit (Illumina), and solutions in the kit were used for the reaction.

-Genomic DNA (1 µg) was fragmented by sonication to around 300-500 bp.
+Genomic DNA (1 µg) was fragmented by sonication to approximately 300-500 bp.

-End of fragmented DNA in 60 µl TE buffer was end-repaired by adding 40 µl End Repair Mix and incubating 30 ˚C for 30 min.
+The ends of the fragmented DNA in 60 µl TE buffer were end-repaired by adding 40 µl End Repair Mix and incubating at 30 ˚C for 30 min.

-Add 160 µl AMPure XP beads suspension to 100 µl end-repaired DNA solution.
-After incubation for 15 min, place it on the magnetic stand and remove supernatant.
-Then, add 200 µl 80% EtOH and remove supernatant after 30 sec.
+To the 100 µl end-repaired DNA solution, 160 µl AMPure XP bead suspension was added.
+After incubation for 15 min, the solution was placed on a magnetic stand, and the supernatant was removed.
+Then, 200 µl 80% EtOH was added, and the supernatant was removed after 30 sec.

-This 80% EtOH washing step was repeated twice.
+The 80% EtOH washing step was repeated twice.

-Beads pellet was resuspended by 17.5 µl Resuspension buffer and place it on the magnetic stand.
-Transfer 15 µl supernatant to a new tube.
+The bead pellet was resuspended with 17.5 µl Resuspension buffer and placed on the magnetic stand.
+A 15-µl aliquot of the supernatant was transferred to a new tube.

-To the purified DNA fragments, add 2.5 µl Resuspension buffer and 2.5 µl A-tailing Mix.
-Incubate it at 37 ˚C for 30 min.
+To the purified DNA fragments 2.5 µl Resuspension buffer and 2.5 µl A-tailing Mix were added.
+The mixture was incubated at 37 ˚C for 30 min.

-To the A-tailing reaction solution, add 2.5 µl Resuspension buffer, 2.5 µl DNA Ligase Mix and 2.5 µl DNA Adapter Index (one of the Index).
-Incubate the tube at 30 ˚C for 10 min.
-After adding 5 µl Stop Ligase Mix, 42.5 µl AMPure XP beads suspension was added to the solution for purifying adapter-ligated DNA.
+To the A-tailing reaction solution 2.5 µl Resuspension buffer, 2.5 µl DNA Ligase Mix and 2.5 µl DNA Adapter Index (one of the Index) were added.
+The mixture was incubated at 30 ˚C for 10 min.
+After adding 5 µl Stop Ligase Mix, 42.5 µl AMPure XP bead suspension was added to the solution to purify the adapter-ligated DNA.

-Beads washing followed the procedure described above.
-Washed beads were resuspended in 22.5 µl Resuspension buffer and 20 µl supernatant was taken as purified DNA after placing the tube on the magnetic stand.
+The beads were washed following the procedure described above.
+The washed beads were resuspended in 22.5 µl Resuspension buffer, and 20 µl supernatant was removed as purified DNA after placing the tube on a magnetic stand.

-For amplification of prepared DNA fragments, 5 µl PCR Primer Cocktail and 25 µl PCR Master Mix were added to 20 µl purified adapter-ligated fragment solution.
-PCR condition was as follows;
+For the amplification of the prepared DNA fragments, 5 µl PCR Primer Cocktail and 25 µl PCR Master Mix were added to 20 µl purified adapter-ligated fragment solution.
+The PCR conditions were as follows:

 98°C for 30 seconds